FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 {%
 include callout.html
 type="info"
-title="Coming soon"
+title="Beta"
-content="This Lua function is coming soon."
+content="This Lua function is available in FBOS v14.4.0 though it is subject to change."
 %}

 Performs `base64` encoding on an object such as an image.
 Useful for uploading images to 3rd party APIs.
 Can also be used in reverse: `base64.decode()`.